Child Custody Lawyer Serving Lewisville, Carrollton, The Colony, Denton, and Flower Mound

 Seeking Modification of Texas Child Custody (Conservatorship) Orders

-When circumstances change such that the best interests of the child are no longer being served, concerned parents – and in appropriate cases, other relatives – have the right to seek modification of the court’s conservatorship order.
-A modification proceeding can either be consensual (if both parents agree that the child’s best interests would be served under an alternate arrangement), or adversarial (if only one parent seeks modification).
+When circumstances change in a parent's life or in the child's life, such that the best interests of the child are no longer being served, concerned parents – and in appropriate cases, other relatives – may seek modification of the court's conservatorship order.
+A modification proceeding can either be consensual (if both parents agree that the child's best interests would be served under an alternate arrangement), or adversarial (if only one parent seeks modification).
 Common bases for seeking modification of Texas conservatorship orders include:

 - Allegations of mental or physical abuse